angry-tony/HELK-wiki/Kafka.md

 Producers send data directly to the broker that is the leader for the partition without any intervening routing tier.
 To help the producer do this all Kafka nodes can answer a request for metadata about which servers are alive and where the leaders for the partitions of a topic are at any given time to allow the producer to appropriately direct its requests.

 ## Kafka Cluster (Brokers)
-HELK uses a kafka custer conformed of 3 brokers.
+HELK uses a kafka cluster conformed of 3 brokers.
 Each broker has its own ID number and topic log partitions.
 Connecting to one broker bootstraps a client to the entire Kafka cluster.

 Each HELK broker has the following custom configurations: